lukecore/starthack-mammut-bobby-tables/README.md

 # Mammut Case "Climbex Visualization" by Bobby Tables

 ## Our Vision
 We enrich the existing raw data of CLIMBAX with a detailed visualisation of your recent climbing activities to gain valuable insights.
-Our features will you to improve your performance and ultimately become a safer climber.
+Our features will enable you to improve your performance and ultimately become a safer climber.

 ## Description
 *Main idea:*